Mission Diversify: CIA Begins LGBT Recruiting

-For many years, the CIA and other federal agencies routinely denied security clearances to gay men and women.
-President Bill Clinton signed an executive order ending that practice in 1995.
-And today, Barber told the gathering the CIA even has a program for gay couples.
+For many years, the CIA and other federal agencies routinely denied security clearances to gay men and women, until President Clinton signed an executive order ending the practice in 1995.
+Now, Barber says, the CIA even has a program for gay couples.

-ALLEN: Some gay CIA employees joined Barber to talk about their careers at the agency.
-One of them, Tracey Ballard, is a pioneer.
-She's a technical intelligence officer who came out to her supervisors in 1989 knowing that admission could cost her security clearance and her job.
+Tracey Ballard, a technical intelligence officer who also spoke at the event, came out to her supervisors in 1989 knowing that the admission could cost her security clearance and her job.

-Many hundreds of gay men and women were purged from government agencies in the '50s and '60s, but Ballard says that charge — that gays are a blackmail risk — was always false.
+Hundreds of gay men and women were purged from government agencies in the '50s and '60s.
+But Ballard says that charge — that gays were a blackmail risk — was always false.

-ALLEN: At the CIA today, more than 200 employees are members of the agency's LGBT resource group.
+More than 200 CIA employees are members of the agency's LGBT resource group today.
 The spy agency is one of the founding partners of Outserve, an organization that represents gay active military personnel, including those with the CIA.
-There were always gay men and women doing important jobs at the agency.
-But until recently, few were comfortable being out.
-Michael Barber says that now has changed.